threecreepio/fceux-permutation-tester/README.txt

 # Running the script

 To run the script, start FCEUX, open the rom you intend to test and a TAS editor, then load "main.lua" into a lua window.

+Make sure you have 2 controllers enabled in the TAS!

 Run the script and set your emulator speed to turbo.